nancyalaswad90/Programming-Development-School/README.md

 ## 		Academic Study

-[Bachelor in Sciences Information Technology and Computing] from  Arab Open university
+> My Second Bachelor in Sciences Information Technology and Computing from  Arab Open university